-- Close unused repositories. - Delete unneeded testcases from open repositories. - Close unused editors. - Delete unneeded replays from testcases. - Close unused views. - Check your operating system to see if there are any background processes taking up memory. - Try increasing the memory available to Web Performance Analyzer (See below). - In the Status View, select the Garbage Collection icon.
+- Close unused repositories. - Delete unneeded testcases from open repositories. - Close unused editors. - Delete unneeded replays from testcases. - Close unused views. - In the Status View, select the Garbage Collection icon. - Run the Repository Cleanup Wizard - Change the Load Test Settings to disable collection of URL Statistics when running a Load Test - Check your operating system to see if there are any background processes taking up memory. - Try increasing the memory available to Web Performance Suite (See below).